open-ce/open-ce/README.md

 ### Creating Docker Image with Open-CE Packages installed

-After performing the build using `open-ce build env`, the `build_image.py` script can be used to create a runtime docker image containing the newly created conda channel, as well as a conda environment with the newly build Open-CE packages.
-For more details on `build_image.py`, please see [`doc/README.build_image.md`](doc/README.build_image.md).
+After performing the build using `open-ce build env`, the `open-ce build image` command can be used to create a runtime docker image containing the newly created conda channel, as well as a conda environment with the newly build Open-CE packages.
+For more details on `open-ce build image`, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-image-sub-command).

 ### Contributions